Canfry/blog-plateform/README.md

 - I've used Bootstrap for styling layouts and forms.
 WTForms to generate automatically the forms.
 - I want to restyle the project using Tailwindcss.
 - To add post you have to put an URL for your background image, I want to incorporate a way to upload an image file but was facing issues so for the moment it stays like this.
 - Wanted to put MDEditor instead of CKEditor for the body of the create post form, but it didn't work.
-WOuld like to incorporate it to the project.
+Would like to incorporate it to the project.
 - Really want to make the project grow and add functionalities.
 - You're invited to create pull requests for any suggestions or improvements on the project.